Shadow15510/Vecmat/README.md

 ### Generalities

 The `Vector` objets was designed for support n dimensions.
 Such as `u = Vector(1, 1)` creates a two-dimensional vector, or even `u = Vector(1, 2, 3, 4, 5)` creates a five-dimensional vector.
-(Don't forget the dot for use the handlings, for instance : `my_vector.show()`.)
+(Don't forget the dot for use the handlings, for instance : `my_vector.norm()`.)

 ### Vectorial manipulations available

 #### Handlings on the vector itself

- - Vectors are printable and return a string representation of their coordonate
+ - Vectors are printable and return a string representation of their coordonates.
  - `norm()` : Returns the vector's norm.
  - `unitV()` : Returns the unitary vector.

 #### Basical mathematical operations between two vectors

- - `times_mat(mat)` : Multiplies the two vectors and returns a `Vector` object.
- - `by_mat(mat)` : Divides two vectors and returns a `Vector` object.
- - The vectors supports the basic operation `+` and `-` for the addition and substraction between two vectors and `*` and `/` for the multiplication and division between a vector and a real number, they also work for element-wise multiplication between two vectors
+The vectors supports the basic operation `+` and `-` for the addition and substraction between two vectors and `*` and `/` for the multiplication and division between a vector and a real number, they also work for element-wise multiplication between two vectors.

 #### Advanced vector manipulations